Objectives of the study:

 Researchers will be trained prior to investigation.
 Study data including patient clinical characteristics, intraoperative respiratory parameters, postoperative outcomes, and laboratory test will be collected onto case report forms (CRF) (Additional file 2).

 An independent researcher will randomize the participants into the study group (standard group PEEP) and control group (low PEEP group) in a ratio of 1:1.
 The random sequence will be computer-generated and participants will be allocated in numerical order with sealed opaque envelopes.
-The attending anesthesiologist will perform anesthesia strictly according to the research protocol, and will be responsible for data during the preoperative, intraoperative and PACU period.
+The attending anesthesiologist performs anesthesia strictly according to the research protocol and is also responsible for data during the preoperative, intraoperative and PACU period.
 The chief surgeon performs the postoperative laboratory testing.
 An independent researcher will be involved in postoperative follow-up and data collection.
 Statistical analysis will be performed by a statistician who does not participate in the data collection.
 Patients, research staff, surgeons, intensive care physicians and the statistician will be unaware of the group allocation.
 Some preoperative characteristics and laboratory results will automatically derived from a computer data base.

 The original data (CRF and relevant records) will be maintained for 10 years and then destroyed according to hospital standards.